schicke9/schicke9/README.md

 - 👋 Hi, I’m @schicke9
-- 👀 I’m interested in ...
+- 👀 I’m interested in cooking, working out, good films
 - 🌱 I’m currently learning Angular and Ionic
 - 💞️ I’m looking to collaborate on Angular and Ionic
 - 📫 How to reach me ...